 IFRS 1: First-time Adoption of International Financial Reporting Standards outlines the procedures companies must follow when transitioning from national accounting standards to IFRS for the first time.

-One key difference between PFRS and IFRS is the exemption for certain companies from segment reporting requirements, which simplifies compliance for smaller organizations.
-Additionally, specific amendments were made for financial instruments and insurance companies, offering alternative standards to address local industry practices.
+A key difference between PFRS and IFRS is that some entities are exempt from segment reporting, simplifying compliance for smaller firms.
+There are also localized amendments for financial instruments and insurance industries to reflect domestic practices.

 Who Uses IFRS?